0n1cOn3/UGREEN-Fan-Control/README.md

 ## Install Guide

+1) SSH into your UGREEN NAS

-1) Install the packages mentioned above like
+2) Install the packages mentioned above like

 ```bash
 sudo dnf install gcc make dkms dwarves kernel-headers sensors
 ```

-2) Building the dkms module and installing it
+3) Building the dkms module and installing it

 ```bash
 cd /it87